Sign in Create account

 8” height

-Ch 1 does not count as stitch throughout
+• Ch 1 does not count as a stitch throughout

-There are 3 options to finish the cloth, 1 without a border, 2 others with different borders.
+• There are 3 options to finish the cloth, one without a border, and two others with different borders.

-There are two different types of borders, decide which you are going to make before you begin.
+• Decide which type of border you are going to make before you begin.

 Ch 35